dark-teal-coder/ttr-py-data-analysis-pandas-gadget-sales/README.md

 Python is a requirement for installing the Jupyter Notebook.

 - Run `pip3 install --upgrade pip` to upgrade to the latest version of `pip`
-- Run `pip3 install jupyter` to
+- Run `pip3 install jupyter` to install Jupyter Notebook

-For more information, please refer to [Jupyter Notebook](https://jupyter.readthedocs.io/en/latest/install.html)
+For more information, please refer to [Installing the classic Jupyter Notebook interface](https://docs.jupyter.org/en/latest/install/notebook-classic.html#installing-the-classic-jupyter-notebook-interface).

 ## References